-In this paper , we first describe in Section II the economic development of Ragusa from its foundation in 7th-8th century, with more emphasis on the period starting about 1300 through its "golden years" (15-16th.c) ,to its end as an independent city-state when occupied by Napoleon's forces.
-In 1806 Standard economic variables like output, trade, government budgets, monetary indicators are of course not available, but we attempt to gather the best available quantitative proxies culled from secondary literature to give some quantitative affirmation od rejection of the views commonly found in the largely-qualitative historical literature.
-As imperfect as the proxies are, they do bear out the central consensus view-that Ragusa was a very prosperous economy, reaching its peak towards the end of the 16th century.
-Section III then considers what factors explain this prosperity, as well as the reasons for the eventual decline.
-Finally Section IV will draw some tentative conclusions about hypotheses that can be confirmed by our new data set (see Appendix),, which ones are not supported by the data, which others merit future cliometric research..
+Section 2 quantifies this evolution as much as possible, from Ragusa's foundation in the 7th-8th century, with emphasis on the period starting about 1300, through its "golden years" (15-16th century), to its end as an independent city-state in 1806 when it was occupied by Napoleon's forces.
+Standard economic measures like output, trade, government budgets, monetary indicators are of course not available, but we attempt to gather the best available quantitative proxies to give some quantitative affirmation or rejection of the views commonly found in the largely-qualitative historical literature.
+As imperfect as the proxies are, (the data compiled, explanation of sources' and assumptions made are in Appendix 2) they do bear out the central consensus view - that Ragusa was a very prosperous economy, reaching its peak towards the end of the 16th century.
+Section 3 then considers what factors explain this prosperity, as well as the reasons for the eventual decline.
+Finally Section 4 will draw some tentative conclusions about hypotheses that can be confirmed by our new data set, those that are not supported by the data, and which others merit future cliometric research.

 Three clarifications are in order.
 First, we will generally use the Latin name Ragusa as our analysis is for the late medieval period when today's Dubrovnik was so known to most outsiders.
-In the modern literature, writers sometimes use one or the other, and where appropriate, especially in later years, we will employ the Slavic name .SectionII.(i) briefly discusses the history of these two names.
-Second, we do not argue that Ragusa was the only and unique example of a prosperous city state based on sensible policies-indeed we accept the view of some that a lot of Ragusa's wise policy was an emulation of its main rival Venice.
-Third, while the analysis here is based on numerous sources shown in the bibliography, detailed referencing is not attempted, with only selected citations and footnote elaboration5..
+In the modern literature, writers sometimes use one or the other, and where appropriate, especially in later years, we will employ the Slavic name.
+Section 2.1 briefly refers to some writings on the history of these two names.
+Second, we do not argue that Ragusa was the only and or a unique example of a prosperous city state based on sensible policies - indeed we accept the view of some scholars that a lot of Ragusa's wise policy was an emulation of - and perhaps improvement upon - that of its main rival, Venice.
+Third, while the analysis here is based on numerous sources shown in the bibliography, detailed referencing is not attempted, with only selected citations and footnote elaboration6.